HLS is a de-facto standard for end-user live streaming. It's widely supported on all major client platforms.

 - Bad init segment indicates that init segment was broken.

 - Buffer too short means that the buffer sent by the server is too short for proper playback and check.
 This event generates user notification.
+Read this article for more details.

 - Buffer too long means that the buffer sent by the server is too long for the player.
 This event generates user notification.